Blahah/scraperJSON-demo-paper/paper.md

 # Software description

 ## **scraperJSON**

 We defined a new JSON schema, scraperJSON, to enable declarative scraping of structured data from many different sites without duplicating code.
 A scraperJSON scraper minimally defines the url(s) to which it applies and the set of elements that it can extract.
 Elements can be extracted by CSS, XPath, or using the Open Annotation standard, and can be post-processed using regular expression capture groups.

+### Implementation

+We chose to use JSON as the data format because it is widely supported and is the natural data format of JavaScript, in which our web apps and scraping software are written (via Node.js).

+The declarative approach enables building tools to enable non-programmers to create and maintain scrapers.
+This is prohibitively difficult with existing scraper collections, such as that used by the open source reference-manager Zotero.

+### Related work

+To our knowledge, only one open-source declarative scraping system, libKrake (http://github.com/KrakeIO/libkrake), exists.
+However, this software seems to no longer be maintained and did not support many of the features we require, such as simulated interactions and file downloads.

 ### Simulating user interaction